Pete-Sekesan/Pete-Sekesan/README.md

 Nice to meet you!
 A motivated and driven software engineer with a background in events marketing who is now developing applications on the web.
 Demonstrated a proven knowledge of formulating and implementing solutions from a high level to the most minute of details.
 As a programming graduate, I strive to adapt and learn something new every day to be prepared to tackle any challenges that may be presented.

-- 🔭 I’m currently finishing up a 6 month Full Stack Software Engineering program.
+- 🔭 I’m a Full Stack Software Engineering program graduate.
 - 💻 Check out my portfolio at <a href="https://peter-sekesan.dev/">https://peter-sekesan.dev</A>
 - 👯 I’m looking to collaborate on anything javascript!
 - 🤔 I’m looking for help with finding a developer position